Here’s chapter two of THE WAY INTO CHAOS, on sale now.

 Shocked, Cazia stayed perfectly still while the footsteps receded down the stairs.
 Did the prince really think her brother would make a better king?
 Sadness suddenly filled her so full that tears welled in her eyes.
 Lar should never say such things aloud, especially not to a killer like Tyr Treygar.

 Fire and Fury, Lar needed a bodyguard to protect him from himself.

-Cazia went down the stair more slowly, not wanting to hear any more and careful that she not be seen crying.
+Cazia went down the stair more slowly, not wanting to hear any more and all too aware of what would happen to her if she emerged from the passage with tears on her face.
 Pagesh, Bittler, and Jagia’s footsteps passed and faded.
 At the bottom of the stair, she slipped through another panel into a disused map room.